Technical Reference

 4.2 Absolute humidity

-Using ideal-gas relationships with \(R_d/R_v \approx 0.622\) leads to a convenient engineering form for absolute humidity (mass concentration of water vapor):
+Using ideal-gas relationships with \(R_d/R_v \approx 0.622\) yields a convenient engineering form for absolute humidity (mass concentration of water vapor):

 \( \rho_v = 216.7 \, \dfrac{e\;[\mathrm{hPa}]}{T\;[\mathrm{K}]} \) [g m\(^{-3}\)]